sppencerr/neural-network-challenge-1/README.md

 ##  What's Inside

 - `student_loans_with_deep_learning.ipynb`: The main Jupyter notebook — goes through data prep, building and training the model, and making predictions.
-- `student_loans.keras`: The trained model saved in Keras format.
 - `student-loans.csv`: The dataset provided for the challenge (sourced via URL).

 ##  What I Did